gammasoft71/xtd/docs/documentation/eBook/menus_and_toolbars.md

 xtd::forms::tool_bar xtd::forms::tool_bar::create(...);
 ````

-To create a toolbar, we call the CreateToolBar method of the frame widget.
+To create a system toolbar, we call the xtd::forms::form::tool_bar method of the xtd::forms::form control.

 ## A simple toolbar